ortus-docs/bxorm/README.md

 ---
 description: >-
-  The Ortus ORM Extension is a native Lucee Extension that allows your CFML application to integrate with the powerful Hibernate ORM
+  The BoxLang ORM module allows your BoxLang application to integrate with the powerful Hibernate ORM
 ---

 # Introduction

-## Ortus ORM Extension
+## BoxLang ORM

 <figure><img src=".gitbook/assets/ORMExtension.png" alt=""><figcaption></figcaption></figure>

-The [Ortus ORM Extension](https://www.ortussolutions.com/products/orm-extension) is a **native** Lucee Extension that allows your CFML application to integrate with the powerful [Hibernate ORM](https://hibernate.org/orm/).
+The [BoxLang ORM module](https://www.ortussolutions.com/products/orm-extension) allows your BoxLang application to integrate with the powerful [Hibernate ORM](https://hibernate.org/orm/).
 With Hibernate, you can interact with your database records in an object oriented fashion, using components to denote each record and simple getters and setters for each field value:

 ```js
 component entityName="Auto" persistent="true" {